melezhik/outthentic/README.md

 It's just files with perl code gets executed in the beginning of a story.

-You should name your hooks as \`story.pm' and place them into story directory:
+You should name your hooks as `story.pm` and place them into story directory:

     $ cat addition/story.pm